THE KID'S PLACE

 Rover stood taller and taller – and taller.
 He summoned the ancient eye, sometimes seen in the wolf or sheep dogs but inherent in all his ancestors.
 He focused on the man-thing, turning his head slightly sideways because he knew the power was concentrated in his left eye.

-He projected the image of canis lupus and mankind’s power into the human-thing’s brain.
+He projected the image of canis lupus and all of his power into the human-thing’s brain.
 The thing recoiled, then its shoulder slumped and the gun wavered.
-Rover sent a vision of ancient ages when man first stood upright but with it, he sent an image of the thing's immediate future!
+Rover sent a vision of ancient ages when man first stood upright but with it, he sent an image of that thing's immediate future!

 Time ceased.
 Every cell in his taunt body concentrated energy and eons of ancient power into his gaze.
 The man-thing staggered back, the gun slipped from his hand, and suddenly it was over!

-The personification of man’s inhumanity turned, took a step toward the fence, then in three giant leaps, he was up, over the roof of the doghouse, and – gone.
+The personification of mankind’s inhumanity turned, took a step toward the fence, then in three giant leaps, he was up, over the roof of the doghouse, and – gone.

 Rover trembled.
 He had never done that before.
 He felt weak all over.
 Somewhat overcome and drained of energy, he sat back on his haunches.
 He glanced up at the full moon.
 He howled.